SC-Tech-Program/FAQs/Posters_Authors.md

 What visualization techniques were necessary to create the movie?
 Finally, submissions should consider SC19’s overall theme “HPC is now!”.

-Entries are submitted through the SC [Submissions website](https://submissions.supercomputing.org):
+Entries are submitted through the SC [Submissions website](https://submissions.supercomputing.org).

-Sign in
-Click the “Make a New Submission” tab
-Select “Scientific Visualization & Data Analytics Showcase”